 Complete each Massage Stroke

 A massage stroke that ends in the middle of a muscle can feel incomplete.
 Strokes that complete at a joint or the end of a limb often feel more effective.
 The same goes for movements from medial to lateral or vice versa.
-I notice this most on the thighs where therapists will sometimes only work from the middle of the Quads in front to the middle of the Hamstrings in back!
-The adductors get completely left out and they feel the neglect!
+I notice this most on the thighs, where therapists will sometimes only work from the middle of the Quads in front to the middle of the Hamstrings in the back!
+The adductors get completely left out, and they feel the neglect!
 Properly draping the client by lifting the leg and tucking the sheet under will give them the security they need while safely exposing the inner thigh to make it accessible for you to work.

 Avoid Using the Point of Your Elbow

 The ulna forms the point of the elbow slightly behind the elbow joint.
-When you use the point of the elbow to create pressure, especially if you are pulling your elbow backward through the tissue, you are putting yourself in jeopardy of injury.
+When you use the elbow point to create pressure, especially if you are pulling your elbow backward through the tissue, you are putting yourself in jeopardy of injury.
 Over time, this type of movement pushes the ulna out of the joint and can cause your elbow to start locking or creating other issues.
-Not to mention, the elbow is pokey, hard and can make it difficult to control pressure – none of which makes for a good experience.
+Not to mention, the elbow is pokey, hard, and can make it difficult to control pressure – none of which makes for a good experience.
 Use the flat part of the ulna slightly distal to the elbow instead.
 This area still gives you the ability to pinpoint targeted areas without putting yourself in jeopardy.

 Clarify the Type of Therapy the Client is Requesting